Satellite Photogrammetry Reveals Ceasefire Violations in Ukraine

 The Fragility of Peace on a Vector Map 🕊️

-The truce, conceived as a diplomatic respite, has become a mirror of the conflict's fragility.
+The truce, conceived as a diplomatic breather, has become a mirror of the conflict's fragility.
 The mutual accusations are not mere propaganda tactics, but a reflection of a reality where every meter of the front line is monitored by drones and sensors.
 The 3D visualization of military positions and troop movements during the ceasefire demonstrates that, without an independent verification mechanism, any humanitarian pause is merely a parenthesis in a war that technology helps to document, but not to stop.

 What photogrammetry techniques would you use to model conflict zones remotely?